 Saad grew up in Queens, NYC.
 Saad began his undergraduate career at the City College of New York in September 2015 pursuing a major in Biochemistry.
 Saad joined the Eisele group in April 2016.
 In Fall of 2015, Saad joined the CCNY chapter of Engineers without Borders and contributed to the adoption of their new project in Nicaragua.
 In Spring 2016, Saad was elected Event Coordinator of the CCNY chapter of Engineers without Borders.

 Michael H. Ross

 Michael was raised in Billerica, MA.
 He received a B.S. in psychology with minors in sociology and anthropology from UMass Amherst in 2010.
 He worked in the field with mental health organizations in the greater Boston area and Brooklyn.
-As an Eagle Scout, he is interested in how things work and found his questions were more fundamental than even those found in psychology.
 He is currently working toward a B.S in physics with a focus on material science at the City College of New York.
-Michael joined Dr. Eisele’s research group in October of 2016 where he assists in lab work.
+Michael joined Dr. Eisele’s research group in October of 2016, where he has become chairperson of the group seminars and assists in lab work.

 Dean was born and raised in Queens, New York.
 His first undergraduate degree was in economics from CUNY Queens College, and he is now working on a second undergraduate degree in chemistry at CUNY City College.
 He plans to study CRISPR technologies in graduate school.
 Dean joined the Eisele group in September, 2016, where he assists researchers in the lab.

-Abe was born and raised in New York City.
-In fall 2015, Abe started his undergraduate studies at the Macaulay Honors College at the City College of New York as a physics major with a minor in computer science.
-In November 2016, he joined the Eisele research group, where he assists the researchers with lab work.
+Giancarlo was born and raised in Bronx, New York.
+In 2015, Giancarlo started his undergraduate studies at the Grove School of Engineering at The City College of New York as a chemical engineering major.
+In January 2018, he joined the Eisele research group, where he assists the researchers with lab work.